-The cave itself was beautiful, with glistening stalactites and stalagmites and a 13 meter “chapel” with beautiful acoustics, which our tour guide offered the group a chance to test if anyone wanted to sing.
-Nobody did, but someone jokingly asked her to sing a Maori love song, so she gave us a sample in a clear soprano voice.
+The cave itself was gorgeous, with glistening stalactites and stalagmites and a 13-meter “chapel” with beautiful acoustics, which our tour guide offered the group a chance to test if anyone wanted to sing.
+Nobody did, but someone jokingly asked her to sing a Maori love song, so she gave us a sample in a clear soprano.
 The caves were first explored in the late 19th century by one Englishman and one Maori—our guide’s great, great grandfather.
 Her family and a few other Maori families started leading candlelight tours, but the New Zealand government seized the caves from them.
 After years of back-and-forth, the land is now owned by the four Maori families but leased to the government.
 Most of the tour guides are descendants of the original owners and think of themselves as keepers of a family treasure.

 The glow worms, actually fungus gnat larvae, cling to the bottoms of overhangs and glow bright green to attract prey.
 They drop strings of saliva from the cave; the prey gets stuck in the saliva strings when it tries to approach the green light, and the pupae suck up the string snare and eat the unlucky victim.
 After six to nine months (depending how much food they catch), the matchstick-sized larvae go into a pupa stage for two weeks.
 The adults look like mosquitos, but they don’t have mouths, so they reproduce as fast as they can and lay 40 to 50 eggs before dying of starvation within two to three days.